Ginny Estupinian PhD, ABPP

 Healthcare Professionals and Shift WorkersPhoto of a medical professional experiencing insomnia, representing how Dr. Ginny Estupinian, PhD, provides CBT-I therapy to help healthcare workers overcome sleep difficulties.

-Physicians, nurses, and emergency responders in the Bay Area’s medical centers face circadian rhythm disruptions that sleeping pills can’t fix.
+Physicians, nurses, and emergency responders at Bay Area medical centers face circadian rhythm disruptions that sleeping pills can’t fix.
 CBT-I includes chronotherapy and circadian rhythm interventions designed explicitly for irregular schedules.
 Studies indicate that healthcare workers who use CBT-I show improved patient safety metrics and reduced burnout compared to those who rely on sleep medications.

 Adults Over 55 Seeking Medication-Free Solutions